 Adding more space to your home is one of the smartest investments you can make.
-A well-planned house extension not only makes everyday living more comfortable but also increases the overall value of your property.
-For homeowners across Wirral and beyond, extensions have become a popular solution for creating more space without the stress and expense of moving house.
+A well-planned house extension not only improves everyday living but also increases your property's value — find out how much, what it costs, and what to avoid.

 Why More Space Means More Value

-In today’s property market, space is one of the most valuable features buyers look for.
-Adding usable square footage can completely change how your home is perceived.
+In today's property market, space is one of the most valuable features buyers look for.
+Adding usable square footage can completely change how your home is perceived — and what it's worth.

-Estate agents across the UK often highlight that extensions can increase a property’s value by 10–20%, depending on the type of work carried out and the quality of the finish.
-For house extensions Wirral, the exact figure will vary depending on location and property size, but the principle remains the same: the more practical and attractive your home is, the more buyers are willing to pay.
+Estate agents across the UK regularly cite that extensions can increase a property's value by 10–20%, depending on the type of work and quality of finish.
+For house extensions in Wirral, the exact figure varies by location and property size — but the principle is consistent: more practical, attractive space means more buyers and a stronger price.

 Common Types of House Extensions

-Not every extension is the same, and the type you choose will affect both your daily lifestyle and resale value.
+Not every extension is the same — the type you choose affects both your daily lifestyle and the return you see when you sell.

 Kitchen and Dining Extensions

-One of the most popular options.
-Open-plan kitchens are in demand, and extending your kitchen into the garden space can add both luxury and practicality.
+One of the most popular choices.
+Open-plan kitchens are in high demand, and extending into the rear garden adds both luxury and practicality.
+Bifold doors and skylights are standard here — they open the space up and flood it with light.

 Single-Storey Rear Extensions

-Perfect for homeowners who want more living space without dramatically changing the structure of their home.
-These can often be used for larger living rooms, playrooms, or dining areas.
+The go-to for homeowners who want more living space without dramatically changing the property's structure.
+Works beautifully for larger living rooms, playrooms, or dining areas, and typically falls under Permitted Development.

 Double-Storey Extensions